Kurozora/kurozora-web/resources/docs/privacy_policy.md

 <div></div>

 ## Disclosure to Third Parties
 At times Kurozora may provide third parties with certain personal information to provide or improve our products and services, including to deliver products at your request, or to help Kurozora market to users.
 When we do, we require those third parties to handle it in accordance with relevant laws.
 Kurozora does not sell personal information, and personal information will never be shared with third parties for their marketing purposes.
-For example, when you register a Kurozora ID, you authorize Kurozora and the email delivery service to exchange your email address provided during the registration process to carry out service, such as sending an activation link.
+For example, when you register a Kurozora Account, you authorize Kurozora and the email delivery service to exchange your email address provided during the registration process to carry out service, such as sending an activation link.
 If you are approved for service, your account will be governed by Kurozora and the email delivery service’s respective privacy policies.
 <div></div>

 ### Others